Article 31A.

 Notwithstanding any other provisions of this Article, any person or professional association who at the request of the Division of Prisons of the Department of Adult Correction provides medical and dental services to inmates in the custody of the Division of Prisons of the Department of Adult Correction and who is sued pursuant to the Federal Civil Rights Act of 1871 may be defended by the Attorney General and shall be protected from liability for violations of civil rights in accordance with the provisions of this Article.
 (1979, c.
 1053, s.
 2; 2011-145, s.
 19.1(h); 2017-186, s.
 2(dddddd); 2021-180, s.
 19C.9(p).)

-Any local health department sanitarian enforcing rules of the Commission for Public Health under the supervision of the Department of Health and Human Services pursuant to G.S.
+(c) Except as provided in subsections (d) and (e) of this section, any registered environmental health specialist, registered environmental health specialist intern, or registered environmental health associate enforcing rules of the Commission for Public Health under the authority of the Department pursuant to G.S.
 130A-4 shall be defended by the Attorney General, subject to the provisions of G.S.
-143-300.4, and shall be protected from liability in accordance with the provisions of this Article in any civil or criminal action or proceeding brought against the sanitarian in his official or individual capacity, or both, on account of an act done or omission made in the scope and course of enforcing the rules of the Commission for Public Health.
-The Department of Health and Human Services shall pay any judgment against the sanitarian, or any settlement made on his behalf, subject to the provisions of G.S.
+143-300.4, and shall be protected from liability in accordance with the provisions of this Article in any civil or criminal action or proceeding brought against the registered environmental health specialist, registered environmental health specialist intern, or registered environmental health associate in their official or individual capacity, or both, on account of an act done or omission made in the scope and course of enforcing the rules of the Commission for Public Health.
+The Department shall pay half of any judgment against the registered environmental health specialist, registered environmental health specialist intern, or registered environmental health associate, or any settlement made on their behalf, subject to the provisions of G.S.
 143-300.6.
-(1987, c.
-654, s.
-2; 1989, c.
-727, s.
-219(36); 1997-443, s.
-11A.96; 2006-202, s.
-7; 2007-182, s.
-2; 2011-145, s.
-13.3(k); 2011-391, s.
-27(b).)
+The local health department employing or contracting with the registered environmental health specialist, registered environmental health specialist intern, or registered environmental health associate at the time of the underlying act or omission giving rise to the judgment or settlement shall pay half of the judgment or settlement.
+The Department may agree, in its sole discretion, to an alternate arrangement with the local health department wherein the Department pays more than half of the judgment or settlement depending on the individual circumstances of the case.

 § 143-300.9.
 Payment of excess damages relating to unconstitutional taxes.